 This sweet little poem to accompany a pack of jelly beans is one of the creative tools I found in my children’s past artwork.
 I loved it so much I had to pass it on to you AND I confess, I simply love jelly beans.
 (Almost as much as chocolate!)

-Red is for the blood He gave,
+Red is for the love He gave,

 Green is for the grass He made,